-This healthy, creamy Greek yogurt black bean dip is super easy to make involving zero prep time.
-Five minutes is all you need to whip up this kid-friendly dip or sauce.
-And the best part?
+This healthy, creamy Greek yogurt dip with black beans is super easy to make involving zero prep time.
+Five minutes is all you need to whip up this baby and toddler friendly dip or sauce.
 It’s a great way to encourage your picky eater to open up to vegetables.

 Bean + Greek yogurt + corn + spices = flavor explosion in the best way possible!
 You get hit with the warm, earthy, slightly sweet, and tangy flavors in one lick.

 And if you’re looking for a healthy and delicious way to serve yogurt AND beans to your baby, you MUST try this dip!

 You might be thinking, these are strong flavors!
 My child will never go for this.
 What I want to encourage you is to not shy away from introducing bold flavors.
 Your child just might surprise you! 😉

 I love to add probiotic-rich yogurt and kefir to my toddler’s food because they do wonderful things for the digestive system and overall health.

 They are also great sources of protein, fat, and calcium.
 Additionally, their creamy and tangy qualities make for great flavor and texture exposure!

 I’ve also tried this recipe with Farmer Cheese from Lifeway Kefir, one of our favorite companies!
 If you’re not familiar, it’s cultured soft cheese with 12 LIVE and ACTIVE strains, which is simply amazing!
 I’ve made this dip with Greek yogurt and Farmer cheese, and out of the two, my toddler seems to prefer the latter.